 Following are ideas for new fundraising strategies your organization may want to consider over the traditional fundraising strategies.

-Revitalize your Major Donors and expand your reach.
-Organizations rarely fully understand the capacity of their major donors.
-In addition, organizations generally underestimate the potential connections, dollars, and opportunity each major donor brings.
-Having a strong onboarding, engagement plan, and capacity review process for your Major Donors is essential to expand new donation levels.
+Revitalize your major donors and expand your reach.
+Organizations rarely fully understand or leverage the full capacity of their major donors or their connections.
+In addition, most organizations generally underestimate the potential connections, dollars, and opportunity each major donor brings.
+Too few organizations assume their major donors to be fully leveraged already.
+Having a strong onboarding, engagement plan, and capacity review process for your major donors is essential to expand new donation levels.

 Create, improve, and make your online donation strategy shine!
 Are you using marketing automation to automatically send campaigns of emails and mission appropriate content to each and every donator to grow their passion about your organization?
 Are you using Zapier or other automation tools to feed your database and utilize automation?
 Having a compelling online donation strategy is more than having one amazing page and a donation button on your site.
 You need to create and showcase video, and real landing pages that bank donations to help build your annual budget.

 Make it easier for people to give!
 Utilize text-to-give methodologies and explore making the types of donations you accept more visible!
-Car, property, planned-giving, stock, cryptocurrency – make it easy and well know about the many ways people can support your cause!
+Cars, real property, planned-giving, stock, cryptocurrency, reoccurring donations – make it easy and well know about the many ways people can support your cause!
 Promoting your organization’s text-to-give number and alternate methods of donations can help to expand your reach!

 Leverage social media influencers and the video stories of your organizational publicly on social media, your website, newsletters and email marketing.
 How well are you showing your mission and the impact you are making every day to the outside world?
 Create videos with your cell phone, or hire an inexpensive videographer to showcase your story!
 The costs to create this content have been going down year after year.
 Make sure you take advantage of this!
 Need an influencer to help you promote your story?
 Check out Upfluence, Fivver or Grin if you need leads on influencers in your space.